jjd274/hudl-login-test/README.md

 - run `npm start` - this opens the cypress app to run tests manually
 - run `npm test` - this runs the entire test suite in terminal/command line and will run anything tagged with `@regression`

+## Observations / Notes
+Inconsistent use of element identifiers meant I had to use a mixture of specific data-qa-id values, class names and ids.
+Error messages differ between invalid email address and password entered.
+This is a potential security risk and vulnerability to brute force attacks, allowing bad actors to determine valid users of the system.
+I experienced challenges interacting with the nav menu to verify a logged out state, as it seemed to have hidden parent elements preventing me from clicking on the menu, resulting in the second scenario in the feature file failing.